 - The vectors of Strawberry mottle virus, Strawberry crinkle virus, Strawberry mild yellow edge virus and Strawberry vein banding virus are aphids

-- Arabis mosaic virus, Tomato black ring virus, Tobacco streak virus and Raspberry ringspot virus vectors are soil inhabiting nematodes (eelworms) and by seed, and these can be easily transmitted between plants on tools and hands
+- Arabis mosaic virus, Tomato black ring virus and Raspberry ringspot virus are vectored by soil-inhabiting nematodes (eelworms) and by seed, and these can be easily transmitted between plants on tools and hands

-The host ranges of some of these viruses, for example Arabis mosaic virus, Raspberry ringspot virus and Tomato black ring virus, infect a wider range of plants, including other fruit crops, which can act as sources of infection.
+Some strawberry-infecting viruses, for example Arabis mosaic virus, Raspberry ringspot virus and Tomato black ring virus, infect a wider range of plants, including other fruit crops, which can act as sources of infection.
 Some of the others are restricted to strawberries (including wild strawberries) and close relatives such as raspberry.